Pathological Demand Avoidance

 • being comfortable in role play and pretend, sometimes to an extreme extent

-• ‘obsessive’ behaviour that is often focussed on other people.
+• ‘obsessive’ behaviour that is often focused on other people.

 What are the causes of Pathological Demand Avoidance?

-As with other conditions within the autism spectrum it is unlikely that there is a single cause, and it seems that the condition is part of a complex interplay between genetic, biological and environmental factors that account for changes in brain development.
+As with other profiles within the autism spectrum it is unlikely that there is a single cause, and it seems that PDA is part of a complex interplay between genetic, biological and environmental factors that account for changes in brain development.

 How is Pathological Demand Avoidance diagnosed?